-To find out more about innovative Community Connections care program contact us or take a look at the newsletters and excursion articles on the right hand side of this page.
+To find out more about our innovative Community Connections initiative contact us or take a look at the newsletters and excursion articles on the right hand side of this page.

 He immigrated to Launceston in 2010, after spending 20 years in the largest of Nepal’s seven refugee camps.
 Since arriving in Australia Rup has worked to support members of his community.
 In addition to mastering English and a Community Service Certificate III, he has recently completed Certificate III qualifications in both Aged and Disability Care.